 - January 18 – Martin Luther King, Jr. Day

 - January 18 – Winnie the Pooh Day -The Birthday of A.A.
 Milne

 - January 19 – National Popcorn Day

-- January 21 – National Hugging Day and Squirrel Appreciation Day
+- January 21 – Squirrel Appreciation Day/National Hugging Day (Socially Distanced this Year)

 - January 23 – National Handwriting Day

 - January 24 – Compliment Day

 - January 28 – National Kazoo Day